-Under the formula approved by the Compensation Committee for 2001, Dr. Zandman will be awarded a cash performance bonus if the Company achieves net income before special or unusual charges above a base of \$70 million.
-The bonus will be a cash amount equal to 3% of net income before special or unusual charges above \$70 million.
+Under the formula approved by the Compensation Committee for 2002, Dr. Zandman will be awarded a cash performance bonus if the Company achieves net income before special or unusual charges above a base of \$50 million.
+The bonus will be a cash amount equal to 3% of net income before special or unusual charges above \$50 million.
 Unlike in certain previous years, Dr. Zandman's annual cash bonus is no longer subject to a cap at \$1,250,000.
-The Compensation Committee set the net income before special or unusual charges targets by considering the Company's historical growth and that growth in relation to growth in the Company's industry in general, and setting thresholds in relation thereto that it believes will allow the Chief Executive Officer to earn a base salary at or above the median for surveyed companies with an opportunity to attain levels generally higher than those of Chief Executive Officers for surveyed companies if Vishay achieves a certain level of net income before special or unusual charges.
-This formula may only be adjusted or waived by the Board of Directors upon recommendation of the Compensation Committee following each fiscal year.
+The Compensation Committee set the 2002 threshold for net income before special or unusual charges targets under the plan by considering the Company's historical growth and that growth in relation to growth in the Company's industry in general.
+The bonus percentage and net income threshold applicable to the Chief Executive Officer provides him with an opportunity to earn compensation that is generally higher than the compensation of chief executives of comparable surveyed companies if the Company achieves superior operating results.
+The bonus formula under the 162(m) Cash Bonus Plan may only be adjusted or waived by the Board of Directors upon recommendation of the Compensation Committee following each fiscal year.
 In addition, from time to time, the Board of Directors may devise a project, the goal of which, if achieved, would entitle the Chief Executive Officer to an additional bonus.